 The Second Home Visa is a special long-term visa created by the Indonesian government.

 It allows foreigners from other countries to live in Indonesia for an extended period, much longer than a typical tourist visa.
-It’s like getting a golden ticket to stay in your favorite vacation destination for years!
+You can make Indonesia as your second home for 5-10 years.

 With this visa, you don’t have to constantly worry about renewing short-term visas or leaving the country every few months.